mossbanay/Psychology-3-4/Notes/U3AOS2.md

 ### Baddeley and Hitch's model of memory

-Devleoped by Alan Baddeley and Graham Hitch in 1974, the Baddeley and Hitch's model of memory focuses on the concept of **working memory** and describes a proposed structure and functioning of theorised components that make up working memory.
+Developed by Alan Baddeley and Graham Hitch in 1974, the Baddeley and Hitch's model of memory focuses on the concept of **working memory** and describes a proposed structure and functioning of theorised components that make up working memory.

 The 4 components that compose this model of memory are:
 - Central executive